 The Ugandan government's strategy to tackle poverty and income inequality over the last 25 years can be broken down in two periods.
-The first period was characterized by an expansion of the provision of in-kind education, healthcare, water and sanitation benefits.
-After a period of civil war and chaos, the new National Resistance Movement government's extensive liberalization agenda combined with disciplined monetary and fiscal policy reforms triggered a period of sustained economic growth and trade in the early 1990s.
+The first period was characterized by an expansion of the provision of in-kind education, healthcare, water, and sanitation benefits.
+After a period of civil war and chaos, the new National Resistance Movement government's extensive liberalization agenda, combined with disciplined monetary and fiscal policy reforms, triggered a period of sustained economic growth and trade in the early 1990s.
 Alongside gains from increased economic activity, the establishment of the semi-autonomous Uganda Revenue Authority led to large improvements in domestic revenue collections.
 The tax-to-GDP ratio rose from 6 to 13 percent in between 1990 and 2000.
 With additional resources at hand, the government formulated a comprehensive Poverty Reduction Plan in 2007 that would increase service delivery drastically.
-The centrepiece of the plan was the introduction of Universal Primary Education.
+The centerpiece of the plan was the introduction of universal primary education.
 Delivery of many of these services was to be managed in a decentralized fashion, funded by transfers from central government.
-Donors aided these efforts with budget support (Williamson et al, 2009).
+Donors aided these efforts with budget support.7

 When the growth of taxes relative to GDP began to level off in the early 2000s, the government refocused.
-Infrastructure and investments in productive sectors were prioritized over further expenditure increases on service delivery transfers, arguably shifting fiscal policy away from the propoor, redistributive agenda that had been taken on in the 1990s to focus more directly on economic growth.
-This policy shift meant that in real terms service delivery transfers largely peaked around 2003, with later adjustments mainly covering increases in the wage bill (Aziz et al, 2016).
+Infrastructure and investments in productive sectors were prioritized over further expenditure increases on service delivery transfers, arguably shifting fiscal policy away from the pro-poor, redistributive agenda that had been taken on in the 1990s to focus more directly on economic growth.
+This policy shift meant that in real terms, service delivery transfers largely peaked around 2003, with later adjustments mainly covering increases in the wage bill.8

-The second period was characterised by the introduction of targeted cash and in-kind benefits.
+The second period was characterized by the introduction of targeted cash and in-kind benefits.
 Responding to chronic inequality among regions caused by political instability and conflict, the government shifted to smaller programmes specifically targeted to reduce regional imbalances in the early 2000s.
-The first Northern Uganda Social Action fund was introduced in 2003 and was followed by the introduction of the Social Assistance Grants for Empowerment programmes in 2009 and the second Northern Uganda Social Action fund in 2010.
-These regionally-focussed programmes are still on-going, but given the large infrastructure investments the government is undertaking it is unclear whether there will be sufficient fiscal space to expand them from their current rather small size.
-Furthermore, first evaluations have raised concerns of these projects' effectiveness (Ssewanyana and Kasirye, 2014).
+The first Northern Uganda Social Action fund was introduced in 2003 and was followed by the introduction of the Social Assistance Grants for Empowerment programs in 2009 and the second Northern Uganda Social Action fund in 2010.
+These regionally-focused programs are still on-going, but given the large infrastructure investments the government is undertaking it is unclear whether there will be sufficient fiscal space to expand them from their current rather small size.
+Furthermore, first evaluations have raised concerns of these projects' effectiveness.9

-The Government foresees large infrastructure investments going forward.
-These commitments leave little space to expand targeted poverty-reduction or income-equality programmes and require intensified tax- and other revenue-collection effort.
-In this context the government is embarking on a reform to improve the efficiency of the service delivery transfer systems already in place.
-As part of these reforms the government is reformulating transfer amounts and spending regulations to achieve a more equitable transfer distribution among districts and a more efficient delivery of inkind education, healthcare, water and sanitation benefits.
-The introduction of performance conditionality and transparency initiatives, it is hoped, will increase the accountability of decentralised government units.
+The government foresees large infrastructure investments going forward.
+These commitments leave little space to expand targeted poverty-reduction or income-equality programs and require intensified tax- and other revenue-collection efforts.
+In this context, the government is embarking on a reform to improve the efficiency of the service delivery transfer systems already in place.
+As part of these reforms, the government is reformulating transfer amounts and spending regulations to achieve a more equitable transfer distribution among districts and a more